The 1990s

 A. Wembley and… Madonna!

-(Flippent reply, with no expectation of achieving it, of course)
+(Flippant reply, with no expectation of achieving it of course)

 And then, just 6 months later, on the last day of the year - and still not yet 25…!